 1) No unsportsmanlike conduct will be allowed.
 Referees, at their own discretion, may disqualify and/or eject any competitor or coach for unsportsmanlike conduct.
 The referees will be shown maximum respect at all times.
 Their decisions are final and will not be overturned.

-2) No striking, biting, eye gouging of any kind, head butting, small joint manipulation (finger or toe locks), hair pulling, grabbing or striking the windpipe, or ear pulling will be permitted.
+2) No striking, biting, placing knees or elbows on face, eye gouging of any kind, head butting, small joint manipulation (finger or toe locks), hair pulling, grabbing or striking the windpipe, or ear pulling will be permitted.

 3) No slamming allowed.
 Illegal slamming will be defined as slamming your opponent to escape submissions and/or to pass the guard; or standing from the guard and/or jumping from a standing position to slam your opponent.
 Slamming will result in an automatic DQ.
 There are no exceptions to this rule.
 Take downs are NOT considered slams, but you must deliver your opponent safely to the mat.